 To vaulted, raked or cathedral ceilings, where the void between the two building fabrics has an unobstructed common airspace is less than 300mm, and over a distance greater than 5 metres from ingress to egress.

 The greatest problem with this types of building is that the heat trapped above door heights is greater in volume

-These rooms each require venting direct to atmosphere by means of a suitable roof ventilator, on the roof, and a closeable ceiling vent directly underneath, so the natural flow can be controlled from within the building.
+These rooms each require venting direct to atmosphere by means of a suitable roof ventilator, on the roof, and a closable ceiling vent directly underneath, so the natural flow can be controlled from within the building.

 The advantage to this type of building, is that the roof ventilator can be left open when the windows are closed and thus allow the room to vent in pressure responsive mode. (where the area breathes in and out through the roof ventilator providing the roof ventilator is not a whirly rotating type

-The two are not dedicated (ducted) to each other, allowing the pressure in the general void to escape out through the ventilator on the roof.
+The two are not dedicated (ducted) to each other, allowing the pressure in the general void to also escape out through the ventilator on the roof.